mainkoon81/Study-09-MachineLearning-B/README.md

  - So how to maximize the probability?
  - So how to minimize the Error-Function?
  - Can we obtain an error-Function from the probability?
 Maximized probability can yield the minimised Error-Function?
  - What if the number of datapoints are astronomical?
 Then producting is not a good idea.
 We need a log-function that turns products into sums...and remember..when input is ranged from 0 to 1, the logarithm gives negative.
+And this is the Entropy function.

 **4. Cross-Entropy**

+If I have a bunch of events and probabilities, how likely is it that those events happen based on the probabilities.
+If it's highly likely, then we have a small Cross-Entropy.
+If it's unlikely, we have a large Cross-Entropy.
-A good model gives a low cross-entropy and a bad model gives a high cross-entropy.
+ - A good model gives a low cross-entropy and a bad model gives a high cross-entropy.
 So our goal has changed:
- - **'Minimize the cross Entropy!'**
+   - **Minimize the Cross Entropy!**
 <img src="https://user-images.githubusercontent.com/31917400/41236233-86a74a52-6d88-11e8-801e-6eeccc2afdec.jpg" />

+ - Cross Entropy is a connection between probabilities and error functions.